planetlabs/planet-client-python/docs/get-started/upgrading.md

 With the V1 client, all communication was synchronous.
 Asynchronous bulk support was provided with the `downloader` module.
 There was no built-in support for polling when an order was ready to download or tracking when an order was downloaded.

-In V2, all `*Client` methods (for example, `DataClient().quick_search`, `OrderClient().create_order`) are asynchronous.
+In V2, all `*Client` methods (for example, `DataClient().search_aiter`, `OrderClient().create_order`) are asynchronous.
 Any functions that call such methods must include `async` in their definition.
 To invoke asynchronous methods from synchronous code, you can wrap the async method calls in `asyncio.run()`.
 The following is an example of using async with session.

 ```python
 import asyncio